zack-dev-cm/github-repo-sum.github.io/projects/mcp-server-multimodal-control-plane.md

 ---
 layout: default
-title: 'MCP-Server – Multimodal Control Plane'
+title: 'MCP-Server – Base Muititools'
 ---

 **Description**: The backbone for orchestrating VLM/LLM demo agents.
 Exposes declarative pipeline configs, autoscaling workers, and real-time event feeds.
 Can be integrated with other services.